Spencer Torkelson Player Props: Tigers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Blue Jays pitching staff ranks 17th in MLB.
+- The 8.8 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks 15th in MLB.

-- The Blue Jays have a 5.06 team ERA that ranks 21st across all league pitching staffs.
+- The Blue Jays have the 18th-ranked team ERA among all MLB pitching staffs (4.84).

-- Blue Jays pitchers combine to rank 23rd in baseball in home runs allowed (18 total, 1.6 per game).
+- The Blue Jays rank 25th in baseball in home runs allowed (20 total, 1.7 per game).

-- Gausman (1-1) pitches for the Blue Jays to make his third start of the season.
+- The Blue Jays will look to Bassitt (1-1) in his third start this season.

-- In his last time out on Thursday, the righty tossed six scoreless innings against the Kansas City Royals while surrendering four hits.
+- In his most recent time out on Saturday, the right-hander tossed six innings against the Los Angeles Angels, giving up two earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.